EmaRCB/FastPass/Documentación/work process.md

 ## The media

-The team will communicate via the WhatsApp, Microsoft Teams and Discord applications respectively.
+The team will communicate via WhatsApp, Microsoft Teams and Discord applications respectively.
-- WhatsApp: This application will be the main means of communication of the team, where all the meetings, changes, ideas and implementations that could be added to the project will be agreed.
+- WhatsApp: This application will be the main media of communication of the team, where all the meetings, changes, ideas and implementations that could be added to the project will be agreed.
-- Microsoft Teams: For this application weekly meetings will be held with the advisor/professor: Edgar Cambranes, to whom we will show our weekly advances of the project.
+- Microsoft Teams: For this application, weekly meetings will be held with the advisor/professor: Edgar Cambranes, to whom we will show our weekly advances of the project.
 - Discord: This application will serve us as the main alternative for communication in case WhatsApp is out of service.
-Additionally, in this application a server will be created where we will observe the effectiveness of the bot.
+Additionally, a server will be created in this application where we will observe the effectiveness of the bot.

 ## Instruments of work
 - Github